nextcloud/Android-SingleSignOn/README.md

 </queries>
 ```

-### 2) To choose an account, include the following code in your login dialog:
+### 2) To choose an account, include the following code in your login dialog

 From an Activity